dougsweetser/Q/docs/Math/complex_quaternions.md

 ![real_multiplication.jpg](../images/Math/complex_quaternions/image31.jpg)

 The vertices are the cubes, the edges are the pipe cleaners.
-The trivial group with *e*=0 in black is here.
-The trivial group with *e*=1 is here too.
+The trivial group represented by *e*=0 in black is here.
+The trivial group represented by *e*=1 is here too.
 The gray cube with the white loop is not the trivial group since it involves both *e* and *i^2^*.
 The four products in the product table should be easy to find in the graph.

 If the information is exactly the same, why present both the product table and graph?
 The reason is biological: language is processed in a different part of